corda/corda-docs-portal/content/en/docs/corda-os/4.8/run-your-cordapp.md

     weight: 1040
 tags:
 - running
-title: Running your CorDapp
+title: Run your CorDapp
 ---

-# Running your CorDapp
+# Run your CorDapp

 Now that you've written a CorDapp, it’s time to test it by running it on some real Corda nodes.

-## Deploying your CorDapp
+## Build your nodes

 Let’s take a look at the nodes you're going to deploy.

-Open the project’s `build.gradle` file and scroll down to the `task deployNodes` section.
+1. Open the project’s `build.gradle` file and scroll down to the `task deployNodes` section.

       This section defines three nodes.
 There are two standard nodes (`PartyA` and `PartyB`), plus a special network map/notary node that is running the network map service and advertises a validating notary service.

 ```none
 task deployNodes(type: net.corda.plugins.Cordform, dependsOn: ['jar']) {